REFRIGERATION CYCLE ANIMATION VIDEO / VAPOR

 - Compressor (Vapor Compression Cycle):

 In this Refrigeration cycle system the refrigerant vapor from the evaporator is sucked in by a compressor which then compresses the vapor to a higher pressure.
 Hence the system is called a vapor compression cycle.
 The vapor is raised to a pressure such that its corresponding boiling (condensing) point temperature becomes higher than that of a cooling medium like water or air available at atmospheric temperature.
-The Refrigeration Cycle Animation in Video below describes this process.
+The Refrigeration Cycle Animation in Video above describes this process.

 - Absorber - Generator (Vapor Absorption Cycle)